HUMAN RIGHTS NUDGE

 Veronika Fikfak, Daniel Peat, and Eva van der Zee.

 Daniel Peat, Veronika Fikfak, and Eva van der Zee.
 'Behavioural Compliance Theory.'
-(2022) 13.2 Journal of International Dispute Settlement, forthcoming.
+(2022) 13.2 Journal of International Dispute Settlement.

 Aysel Küçüksu.
 'Enforcing Rights Beyond Litigation: Mapping NGO Strategies in Monitoring ECtHR Judgment Implementation.'
 (2022) 22.3 Human Rights Law Review, forthcoming.